susantabiswas/LLD-Practice/Splitwise/Splitwise.md

 - Track an user's transactions
 - Money split options:
   - Equal: Equally split amongst the participants
-  - Percentage: Each person pays x % of amount.
+  - Percentage: Each user pays x % of amount.
 Check: Total sum of %s = 100
   - Exact: Each user pays the amount assigned to them.
-Check: Sum of each person's share = Total amount
+Check: Sum of each user's share = Total amount
 - Each transaction can have data like name, notes, pic etc
 - [Optional] Simplify Expenses:
   If there is a graph of users.
 Where each user is connected to another because they owe money.